LuckyLuciano1/FlexGlove/README.md

 # FlexGlove
-code for a robotixcs project that uses flex sensors to register and track movement within a hand. uses arduino.
+code for a robotics project that uses flex sensors to register and track movement within a hand. uses arduino.